Bicoptor: Two-round Secure Three-party Non-linear Computation without Preprocessing for Privacy-preserving Machine Learning: Conclusion

 We propose Bicoptor, which includes several two-round three-party computation protocols without preprocessing for PPML.
 We innovate a novel sign determination protocol, which relies on a clever use of the truncation protocol.
 Bicoptor supports the DReLU, Equality, ABS, ReLU, Dynamic ReLU (Leaky ReLU, PReLU, RReLU), ReLU6, Piecewise Linear Unit (PLU), MAX, MIN, SORT, and median (MED) functions.
-The experiments exhibit our fast performance, which has a one or two orders of magnitude improvement to ReLU in the state-of-the-art works, i.e., Edabits or Falcon, respectively.
-We are still working on optimizing the implementation of our protocols and trying to integrate Bicoptor into an end-to-end PPML application.
+The experiments exhibit our fast performance, which has a one or two orders of magnitude improvement to ReLU in the state-of-the-art works, i.e., Falcon or Edabits, respectively.